 Feeling bold?
 Go all out in a pastel-hued suit or take your look a step further in a double-breasted style.
 Traditionally the uniform of bankers, the double-breasted suit has been reimagined for life outside the City in slimmer fits and standout cloths.

 If you’re a more understated kind of guy, you’ll never go wrong with a dinner suit or prom tuxedo with classic black satin lapels.

 It’s best to be honest with any budget you have in mind.
 As a prom go-er buying your first suit, you might not have finished growing yet so there’s no point blowing your budget on something that might not fit for very long.
 If your budget is tight, think about buying a versatile two-piece suit that’ll look great styled up with accessories for prom, but also work dialled down for all those interviews you’ll have to go to now you’re a man of the world.

-We’ve got a wide range to pick from including our own-brand labels like Moss London and Moss 1851, as well as leading brands including Ted Baker, French Connection and DKNY, so there’s something to suit every style and every wallet.
+We’ve got a wide range to pick from including our own-brand labels like Moss, as well as leading brands including Ted Baker, French Connection and DKNY, so there’s something to suit every style and every wallet.